zubeydesisman/programming-univbasics-nds-hashes-of-hashes-lab-seattle-web-102819/README.md

 HoH, it might be more readable to define the nodes in single-instance variables and then use the short variables to build the HoH.

+## HoH in the Wild

+As a closing point, it's not a ***rule*** that all "nodes" in a HoH are all the same.
+It's often true, but sometimes not.
+In the lab, we're going to provide a simple HoH which breaks the _tendency_ of all nodes to be alike.

 ## Conclusion

 Congratulations, you've learned to use your third nested data structure: the